 Two separate provisions in the Florida Administrative Code outline a licensee’s requirements for records retention.
-They are 61G15-22.008, Record Keeping, which defines the retention of continuing education documentation and 61G15-30.009, Retention of Engineering Documents.
+They are Rule 61G15-22.006(3), Demonstrating Compliance; Audits; Investigations, which defines the retention of continuing education documentation, and Rule 61G15-30.009, Retention of Engineering Documents.

 It is the licensee’s responsibility to maintain a legitimate or negotiable copy of what was originally signed, sealed, and dated, regardless of format.
 With advancements in technology and the move towards paperless environments, a licensee using electronic engineering documents should use every precaution to ensure that an off-site storage or disaster recovery plan is in place so that their obligation to this requirement can be met.

 To view the statutes and rules in their entirety, see Statutes and Rules under the Legal section on this website.
 If you require further clarification of these rules or any other laws as it relates to the practice of engineering in Florida, please feel free to contact the Board office at (850) 521-0500 and ask to speak to someone in the Legal department.